 Pine trees are often thought of as ‘decorative’, and their health benefits are often overlooked.
 Most pine trees actually offer a wide variety of beneficial properties, and the Scotch pine is no exception.
 This particular tree is famous for its antiseptic properties and its ability to support the respiratory system.
 Scotch pine essential oil comes from steam-distilled needles and offers a wide range of therapeutic benefits.

-People know the turpentine derived from the resin for its antiseptic, anti-rheumatic, diuretic, expectorant, vermifuge and rubefacient properties.
+People know the turpentine derived from the resin for its antiseptic, anti-rheumatic, diuretic, expectorant, vermifuge, and rubefacient properties.
 It can help treat kidney and bladder disorders, and can also help relieve respiratory symptoms.
-People often use it in the form of inhalers or topical applications.
+People often use it in vaporizers or topical applications.
 The needles are known for their antiseptic, diuretic and expectorant properties.
-They can be drank in the form of a tea, used in an inhaler or added to a warm bath.
+They can be drunk in the form of a tea, used in a vaporizer or diffuser or added to a warm bath.

 Some use tea made from the needles of Scotch pine to treat respiratory conditions.
 It can help soothe inflammation of the respiratory tract, which can help relieve the pain of sore throats, ease coughing, and can even reduce the symptoms of asthma.
 Due to its expectorant properties, it can help to reduce excess mucus and phlegm in the respiratory tract and expel harmful bacteria.